AmpelAstro/Ampel-HU-astro/README.rst

 * `cd notebooks`
 * `poetry run jupyter notebook`

-This will allow a number of _Demo_ notebooks to be run.
+This will allow a number of Demo / access / development notebooks to be run.
 Note that most of them requires an access token if data is to be retrieved.

 Contains as of Nov 2022: